ERiverIllini/BackendProject/Documentation.md

 Response | Value Type | Value
 ---------|------------|-----------------------------
-Tweets, Top Track in Spotify, and Wikipedia text | dict(twitter->string, spotify->string, wikipedia->string) | The dictionary has three key:value pairs where the keys are the various sources and the values are the information from the respective sources.
+Top Track in Spotify, Tweets, and Wikipedia text | dict(spotify->string, twitter->string, wikipedia->string) | The dictionary has three key:value pairs where the keys are the various sources and the values are the information from the respective sources.